 - Tenderness, discomfort and pain

-Hormone fluctuations are known to affect breast tissue and, unfortunately, one of the side effects of this is that your breasts can start to feel uncomfortable and possibly hurt.
+Hormone fluctuations are known to affect breast tissue and, unfortunately, one of the side effects of this is that your boobs can start to feel uncomfortable and possibly hurt.
 This is often a symptom of high levels of estrogen which is common around the time of perimenopause and can lead to an increase in the size and number of ducts and milk glands (known as lobules) which can cause your breasts to retain water – making them feel increasingly tender and uncomfortable.
 This can be a more noticeable problem during perimenopause when hormones surge and drop erratically making it happen unpredictably.
 Many women also report that this discomfort can be different to the kind of breast tenderness they might be used to – like the premenstrual variety generally experienced as a dull ache felt in both breasts.
 The type of breast pain many women go through during perimenopause or menopause is often described as more of a burning sensation or as a throbbing, stabbing or sharp pain.
 What also tends to be different is whilst the pain might be felt in both breasts it can equally affect just one of them, or part of one.
 It might also be felt through the armpit.
 This can, understandably, make everyday activities painful or uncomfortable, and can get in the way of you sleeping, exercising and/or enjoying sex.

 Estrogen is known to help keep the connective tissue of the breasts hydrated and elastic and is also instrumental in the production of collagen which helps to keep your skin firm.
 We start losing around 1 per cent of our collagen stores annually from our mid 20s but going through the perimenopause speeds up that process.
 As levels of it diminish during perimenopause and menopause this can result in your breasts beginning to sag, change shape, or even get smaller.
 They may also sit lower than they once did.
 For many women, this can leave them feeling self-conscious and have a real impact on their self-esteem and self-image.
 For more insight on how your changing shape can cause self-esteem issues read Whoever stole my body, please return it immediately.